tlylt/soristic_docs/index.md

 - Click `Publish` to make it visible to all
 - View collected download statistics by
   - Go to `Dashboard`
-  - on the left menu, click on `downloaders`
+  - On the left menu, click on `downloaders`
   - Each download will be listed here
   - Click on one to look at the details